CircuitSetup/Remote/README.md

 ![STAmode-car](img/stamode-car2.png)

-This configuration can easily achieved by putting both the TCD and the Remote in *Car Mode*:
+This configuration can easily be achieved by putting both the TCD and the Remote in *Car Mode*:

 #### TCD